high summer in southern England

-This short break takes us from summer grasslands to the heath, bog and woodland of Ashdown Forest, in search of wild flowers, butterflies and dragonflies.
+This short break takes us from rolling chalk downland to the heath, bog and woodland of Ashdown Forest, in search of wild flowers, butterflies and dragonflies.

-Our base for the week will be the attractive village of Bramber nestling at the foot of the South Downs.
+Our base for the holiday will be the village of Buxted, ideally located in the picturesque High Weald of East Sussex.

-Our explorations take us to the important heathland of Ashdown Forest, home to rare plants and insects, along with a fantastic assemblage of birds including Common Redstarts, Dartford Warblers and Nightjars.
-We will also visit some of the glorious meadows and ghyll woodland of the Sussex High Weald.
+Our explorations take us to the important heathland of Ashdown Forest, home to rare plants and insects, along with a fantastic assemblage of birds including Common Redstarts, Dartford Warblers and Woodlarks.

-Our visit wouldn’t be complete without a visit to the Knepp Wildland, an interesting rewilding project in the heart of the county where we will find out more about the approach being used for conservation here and experience some of the growing number of species that are calling the estate home; all during the height of Purple Emperor season.
+Our holiday wouldn’t be complete without a visit to the Knepp Wildland, an interesting rewilding project in the heart of the county where we will find out more about the approach being used for conservation here, and experience some of the growing number of species that are calling the estate home; all during the height of Purple Emperor season.

-Day 1 Our holiday starts in the village of Bramber where we will meet this evening at our hotel in time for an introduction to the holiday and our first dinner together.
+Day 1 Our holiday starts in the East Sussex village of Buxted where we will meet at our hotel in time for an introduction to the holiday and our first dinner together.

-Day 5 One final breakfast, and then it is time to bid farewell to Buxted, hopefully taking some good memories of the diverse wildlife of Sussex.
+Day 6 One final breakfast, then it is time to bid farewell to Buxted, hopefully taking some good memories of the diverse summer wildlife of Sussex.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.